nashville-software-school/client-side-mastery/book-1-the-novice/chapters/DYNAMIC_EVENT_LISTENERS.md

 const allDetailButtons = document.querySelectorAll("button[id^='button--']")
 ```

 Then you can iterate that collection of HTML elements and attach an event listener to each one.
+Below you will see another type of selector called the [adjacent sibling selector](https://css-tricks.com/child-and-sibling-selectors/) which uses the `+` sign.
+In this case, you will be selecting the dialog element that directly follows the button the user clicked on.

 ```js
     // Get a reference to all buttons that start with "button--"